 For starters, identify the keywords and phrases your prospects are using when they search for apartments.
 You can then create copy on your website, social media, and in your apartment advertising that includes these keywords.
 Whenever you write anything for your website, keeping these keywords in mind is a great way to get you ranked higher up in organic searches without having to pay a lot for ad space.

 Apartment advertising ideas need to keep SEO in mind because the content in those ads needs to be targeting online prospects and this will increase traffic apartment community.
 Using keywords in your ads is a great way to use SEO tactics within your apartment marketing and a one of the more effective ways to advertise apartments for rent .
 This is also a great way to marry SEO and PPC marketing in your digital efforts.
 Focusing on both paid and organic searches will help you in the long term with keeping your search rankings high.

 Content and Outreach

-We’ve written a few blogs already about outreach marketing ideas for apartments and fun marketing ideas for apartments, and marketing ideas for luxury apartments, but how can you tie those into your apartment content marketing?
+We’ve written a few blogs already about outreach marketing ideas for apartments, fun marketing ideas for apartments, and marketing ideas for luxury apartments, but how can you tie those into your apartment content marketing?

 Multi family outreach marketing can include email marketing and follow-up through text message cadences too.
 AI Leasing Assistants can help when it comes to email and text follow-up so that onsite teams can focus on qualified leads.
 PERQ’s AI Assistant goes further by using your brand colors and brand voice in the follow-up messaging.
 This helps make all your content cohesive and sound like it is all coming from your property and not a robot.

-Other outreach ideas include events with the local community and businesses.
+Other outreach marketing ideas for apartments include events with the local community and businesses.
 These kinds of events are great for having a back log of content for your socials.
 With the summer season ahead of us, you can host pop ups outside of your property.
 Local shops can set up their own table and sell their goods.
 You can also host donation drives for local shelters and nonprofit organizations.
 Events are not only great for resident retention but it also is a great way to gather content for your website and social media that is more community centered and shows what life is like living in your property.

 Content and Social